 - Women making a pass are seen as a glorious sign of liberation; men making a pass as a threatening step towards harassment.

-- Even alone, a man with a sex doll is a creepy pig that is better avoided; a woman with a dildo is a liberated person who does not need men for her self-realisation.
+- Not to mention a lonely man with a sex doll, who cannot but come across as a creepy pig that is better avoided; on the contrary, a lonely woman with a dildo is a liberated person who does not need men for her self-realisation.

 - Women who enjoy porn are emancipated, like the heroines of Sex and the City; men who do the same are, again, pigs.